jundalisay/sp/content/en/research/engels/dialectics/ape.md

 <!-- This article was intended to introduce a larger work which Engels planned to call Die drei Grundformen der Knechtschaft – Outline of the General Plan.
 Engels never finished it, nor even this intro, which breaks off at the end.
 It would be included in Dialectics of Nature. -->

-I

-Political economists assert that nature is the source of the materials that human labour converts into wealth.
+<sup>1</sup> Political economists assert that nature is the source of the materials that human labour converts into wealth.

 Labour thus is:
 - the source of all wealth.